ChrisGatehouse/Greeb/README.md

 4. An 8-channel 5V DC relay (tested with http://a.co/0LYsu2P)
 5. A DS18B20 temperature sensor.
 Setup is needed to enable on the Pi there are instructions here: http://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/
 6. A power supply to power any device you need to off of the relay board, otherwise you will connect it to your HVAC relay leads

+# Running Greeb
+Greeb should be able to run from any location to which you copy it.
+Make sure the files are executable.
+Start Greeb by running greeb.py

 # Planned features
 This is a list of features that currently don't exist or enhancements to existing features